computoms/computoms.github.io/_posts/2019-08-12-data-storage-persistent-storage.md

 ## Summary

 Through this article we saw the two main principles behind persistent storage in a computer; magnetic hard drives and flash memories.
 Despite some disadvantages, such as the wearing and cost of flash memory based storages; it is becoming the main storage for laptop and desktop computers thanks to its improved read/write speed compared to magnetic disks.

+This article is the last article of the data storage series.
+Next, we'll see how the different data *types* are stored in a series of articles about information storage.